 Embark in Longyearbyen, SpitsbergenLongyearbyen is the main settlement of the Norwegian Spitsbergen archipelago.
-This Arctic town is located at 78° north: one of the world's northernmost communities.
-It has approximately 2,000 inhabitants and is a modern town with a wide range of facilities such as a supermarket, outdoor shops, several pubs and hotels.
+This Arctic town is located at 78° north, and is one of the world's northernmost communities.
+It has approximately 2,000 inhabitants and is a modern town with a wide range of facilities such as a supermarket, outdoor shops, several pubs, and hotels.

 14th of July Glacier, Krossfjord, SpitsbergenPlan to take a Zodiac tour to the sparkling 14th of July Glacier at Krossfjord.
 Weather permitting, you may land right on the glacier for an unparalleled walking tour.

 Victoria IslandExplore Victoria Island and its large population of walruses.
 Naturalists are not the only creatures attracted by these Arctic animals - polar bears visit the area frequently for a "walrus dinner."
 You can hope to meet them both here while cruising nearby on a Zodiac.

 Bell Island / Cape Flora, Nordbrook Island, Franz Josef Land